eik-lib/website/docs/server_api.md

 This will mount the [Eik REST API](/docs/server_rest_api) into the Fastify application the plugin is registered to.

-Due to how the REST API deal with wildcards on pathnames to resolve files, it is recommended that the `ignoreTrailingSlash` option on the Fastify constructor which the plugin is registered too is set to `true`.
+Due to how the REST API deals with wildcards on pathnames to resolve files, it is recommended that the `ignoreTrailingSlash` option on the Fastify constructor that the plugin is registered to is set to `true`.
 If this is not done, file resolving might not work as expected.

 ### .health() (async)